Menu

 It was highlighted that climate finance is an important lever for climate action related to both mitigation and adaption in the developing countries.
 The contributions to climate finance need to be in consonance with the basic principles of common but differentiated responsibility and respective capabilities (CBDR-RC).
 Climate finance is more of an obligation of the developed countries, based on their historical emissions.
 The availability of sufficient, additional and predictable climate finance is a key for action.

-Resumed fifth session of the United Nations Environment Assembly (UNEA 5.2) and the Special Session on the commemoration of the fiftieth anniversary of the establishment of the United Nations Environment Programme (UNEP@50) were held in Nairobi from 28 February to 2 March and 3-4 March 2022 respectively.
-India has proposed draft resolution on a ‘Framework for addressing plastic product pollution including single-use plastic product pollution’.
+Resumed fifth session of the United Nations Environment Assembly (UNEA 5.2) was held in Nairobi from 28 February to 2 March 2022.
+India proposed draft resolution on a ‘Framework for addressing plastic product pollution including single-use plastic product pollution’.
 Ms Leena Nandan, Secretary, Ministry of Environment, Forest and Climate Change attended the assembly and delivered the National Statement for UNEA 5.2 and participated in bilateral meetings on the sidelines of the event.

 UN Environment in India